Welcome to South San Joaquin Irrigation District

 2014 Irrigation Season

-Water deliveries began on Monday, March 17, 2014.
+Water deliveries began on Monday, March 17 and will end on Tuesday, September 30, 2014.
 To contact your Division Manager, please click here or visit the Contact Us page.

 Click here for the latest information of the California drought and how it could affect you.